 For detailed information about English Language Proficiency requirements, see International Applications.

 Plan of Study template

 Typically 1-2 pages, outlining applicant's objectives in a graduate program.
 Any specific research interests (if known), relevant experiences, and/or career aspirations can be included.
-If a potential supervisor has been discussed, please identify this in your plan of study.
-Please indicate in the subject line of your email: student name and MA.SUST.
-Email to: firstname.lastname@example.org .
+The potential supervisor should be identified in your plan of study.

 A Writing Sample